Skip to main content

 Written by Anne-li Steutel-Maron

-Updated over 5 months ago
+Updated over a month ago

-The solution enables water utilities to:
+Together, the system enables utilities to:

-• Improve wastewater quality
+• Improve overall wastewater quality through early detection and intervention

-• Enhanced source control
+• Strengthen source control and pretreatment effectiveness

 Figure 1 Kando DaaS Wastewater Intelligence Features & STREAMi